-Born in Edinburgh, Scotland on 13 June 1831, James Clerk Maxwell was a child prodigy.
+Born in Edinburgh, Scotland, on 13 June 1831, James Clerk Maxwell was a child prodigy.
 By the age of 14, he was able to rediscover some of the key works of René Descartes, a prominent French mathematician in the 1600s, without any prior training.

 During his time as a professor at the University of Aberdeen, Maxwell was deeply fascinated by the nature of Saturn’s rings.
 He was able to accurately predict (mathematically) that they are composed of countless tiny particles, revolving separately around the planet.

-He then worked on the kinetic theory of gases and laid the ground for the Maxwell-Boltzmann distribution; a law explains the distribution of speeds of idealized gas molecules at a given temperature.
+He then worked on the kinetic theory of gases and laid the ground for the Maxwell-Boltzmann distribution; a law that explains the distribution of speeds of idealized gas molecules at a given temperature.

 “One scientific epoch ended and another began with James Clerk Maxwell” — Albert Einstein on Maxwell

 Maxwell’s greatest achievement, however, came in 1865 with the completion of his paper on “A Dynamical Theory of the Electromagnetic Field.”
-He proved that magnetism and electricity are related with help of a set of differential equations, which later became known as Maxwell equations.
+He proved that magnetism and electricity are related with the help of a set of differential equations, which later became known as Maxwell equations.
 Maxwell’s pioneering work defined most of modern physics as we know today.

 9. Max Plank